Lycaon37/PS-Group-Images/README.md

 ## About

-This PowerShell script will organize images from a database of folders.
+This PowerShell script will consolidate images from a database of folders.
 While this script can be used with any image source, I had designed it because of problems I had with various screenshot systems for games.
 Steam, for instance, places screenshots in documents.
 NVIDIA Ansel places screenshots in videos.
 The Windows Game Bar places screenshots in pictures.
 With all these folders, it can be hard to keep track of what is stored where.
 This script can take all the pictures from those folders and organize them neatly!
 It will name according to a specified name followed by a four digit pattern.
 The images will be converted to JPGs and sorted into appropriately named folders.
 With a bit of work using the task scheduler in Windows, this could be set up to run automatically at preset times, such as every day at 8:00 AM, for example.

 ### Built With